Sound Design kit on a limited budget

 If you’re interested in exploring sound design, and are on a limited budget, here are my recommendations to get started.
 There is a longer list of kit here if you’ve more money to spend.

 First and foremost to say, sound design will require a computer of some sort.
 Most people use a laptop for portability.
 A Mac or PC will work well.
 Mac’s are more commonplace, but PC’s are cheaper and a lot of the software will run on either.
 A tablet won’t cut it, I’m afraid.
+However, you don’t need the newest, most powerful computer for sound design.
 Pretty much any computer built in the last few years will work fine for the purpose of getting started.
-If you’re looking to purchase something new, here are a few suggestions for relatively cheap but still usable computers:
+A second hand MacBook Pro is a good investment.
+Aim to get more RAM than the 8GB most base models have (16GB or more).

 You’ll need some software to edit sound with.
 Garageband, which comes free with Apple computers is a good starting point but ultimately frustrating in its simplicity.
 Its sister program, Logic Pro, is a fully featured package, which I’ve used for many years, but it does cost £199.
 Instead, buy one of the hardware devices below, as they all come with lite versions of some very good software, for free.